M3t4lCo0ler/Chall_osint/README.md

 it's a readme nothing more basic?

-In any case I love dragon ball z cooler especially its metal version in blue which is really stylish
+In any case I love dragon ball z, cooler especially its metal version in blue which is really stylish